 Still, a big debate awaits us on how we further improve wage growth to ensure middle-class prosperity.
 Considering that under Bush, corporations did worse than under Obama, household income still fell and private sector jobs were lost, perhaps conservative economic policies should not be our North Star.

-Note: This post was originally published on August 18, 2014, then updated on December 8, 2014.
-This version was rewritten October 11, 2016 using updated statistics.
+Note: This post was originally published on August 18, 2014.
+It has been rewritten several times since using updated statistics.